luser-dr00g/pcomb/README.md

 There is obvious room for improvement in the efficiency of the dynamic symbols.

+## Function objects

+`parser`s, `operator`s, and `suspension`s contain a saved environment and
+a function pointer, as well as a printable string to hold the function's name.

+Function objects are executed by calling the function pointer and passing it the saved environment as its first argument and any other input as its second argument.
+A supension function receives only its environment, there is no other input.

+In the special cases of `bind` and `into`, the right hand function will be called with a modified enviroment, supplemented to contain the definition (key.value) of the result of `into`'s left hand parser.

 ## Allocation of objects

 All objects are allocated as an array of 2 union objects.
 The left one is